Buying real estate in South Korea?

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.

-6) Gwangju property values will surge as it transforms into a cultural and arts hub
+6) Gwangju’s property values will rise as it emerges as a cultural and arts hub

 Gwangju is quickly becoming a cultural and arts hotspot, which is set to boost property values.